No-Signaling in Steepest Entropy Ascent: A Nonlinear Non-local Non-equilibrium Quantum Dynamics of Composite Systems: [-15] The Local Structure of Dissipation in Composite-System SEA Dynamics

-where we recall that the second term in the rhs can be put, for weak interactions and under well-known assumptions, in Kossakowski-Lindblad form.
+where we recall that the second term in the RHS can be expressed, for weak interactions and under well-known assumptions, in Kossakowski--Lindblad form.

-Before introducing the SEA assumption, we emphasize that the construction obtained so far, Eq.\ (\ref{eq:SEA_Composite_simp}), opens up and paves the way for a class of no-signaling nonlinear evolution equations that is much broader, through all the possible compatible choices of the operators $\mathcal{D}^\J_\rho$, than nonlinear laws restricted by the sufficient but not necessary condition that ${\rm d}\rho_\J/{\rm d}t$ be a function of $\rho_\J$ only.
-We can formally state this no-signaling condition using the following statement,
+Before introducing the SEA assumption, as promised after Equation~(\ref{eq:no_signaling_condition}), we note that, for all possible choices of $\mathcal{D}^\J_\rho$, Equation~(\ref{eq:SEA_Composite_simp}) defines a broad class of no-signaling nonlinear evolution equations.
+These form a broader class of nonlinear laws that are not restricted by the sufficient but not necessary condition that ${\rm d}\rho_\J/{\rm d}t$ be a function of $\rho_\J$ only.